JasonLiu1229/master-thesis/README.md

   - Version 3.8.4 for Refbert (benchmarking)
   - Version 3.7 for GNN (benchmarking)
 - Rust (for one the tooling)
+- Java (depending on what you want, you might need to install different versions of Java)

 - Note: Windows might need seperate compilers to make some things work.
 This is needed for `pybind11` and other libraries.